samuelmaddock/electron-browser-shell/packages/electron-chrome-web-store/README.md

 - `options`
   - `session`: The Electron session to load extensions in.
 Defaults to `session.defaultSession`.
   - `extensionsPath`: The path to the extensions directory.
 Defaults to 'Extensions/' in the app's userData path.
-  - `loadExtensionOptions`: Extension options passed into `session.loadExtension`.
+  - `loadExtensionOptions`: Extension options passed into `session.extensions.loadExtension`.

 ### `uninstallExtension`